cabhishek/blog/_pages/index.md

 }
 -->

 Thanks for visiting my site.
-I currently work at [The Motley Fool](http://www.glassdoor.com/Overview/Working-at-Motley-Fool-EI_IE10051.11,22.htm) in Washington DC.And previously I co-founded [Datathletics LLC](), a data science company to help triathletes make better race decisions.
+I currently work at [The Motley Fool](http://www.glassdoor.com/Overview/Working-at-Motley-Fool-EI_IE10051.11,22.htm) in Washington DC and previously I co-founded [Datathletics LLC](), a data science company to help triathletes make better race decisions.

 My intrests lie in startups, product development, programming languages, data analysis and visualization.
 I enjoy travelling and programming.
 And its best when I do both of those together.